June 24

 - 1950:

-- With just 11 career homers, catcher Wes Westrum has three home runs and a triple today, as the Giants beat Cincinnati 12 - 2.
-The Giants belt seven home runs (Hank Thompson, Alvin Dark, Whitey Lockman, Monte Irvin) in the game, with Westrum driving in four runs and scoring five.
+- With just 11 career homers, catcher Wes Westrum has three home runs and a triple today, as the Giants beat Cincinnati, 12 - 2.
+The Giants belt seven home runs (Hank Thompson, Alvin Dark, Whitey Lockman and Monte Irvin hit the others) in the game, with Westrum driving in four runs and scoring five.
 Sheldon Jones is the winner, scattering eight hits.

 - Art Houtteman pitches Detroit to a 4 - 1 win over the Yankees.
-Yogi Berra's homer is the only Yankee score, as New York loses their 4th straight and 8th in 12 games.
-Detroit now leads the AL by three games.
+Yogi Berra's homer is the only Yankee score, as New York loses its fourth straight and eighth in 12 games.
+Detroit now leads the American League by three games.

-- 1955 - In a 18 - 7 loss to the Tigers, Senator 18-year old rookie third baseman Harmon Killebrew hits his first major league home run off Billy Hoeft.
+- In an 18 - 7 loss to the Tigers, Senators 18-year-old rookie third baseman Harmon Killebrew hits his first major league home run off Billy Hoeft.
 "Killer" will finish his 22-year Hall of Fame career with 573 homers.

 - 1956 - Ed Bailey of the Redlegs hits three home runs in a 10 - 6 first-game win against the Dodgers.
 The Redlegs win the nitecap, 2 - 1.
 Eleven Cincinnati players then make an appearance on the What's My Line? television show that night.

-- 1958 - The Yankees erupt for five runs in the 4th inning off Early Wynn to beat the White Sox 6 - 2 at Comiskey Park.
-Mickey Mantle's clout into the CF bleachers leads off the inning, followed by a single, walk and Jerry Lumpe's first ML home run, and a home run by Norm Siebern.
-Ryne Duren K's six of the last nine batters to preserve Bob Turley's win.
+- 1958 - The Yankees erupt for five runs in the 4th inning off Early Wynn to beat the White Sox, 6 - 2, at Comiskey Park.
+Mickey Mantle's clout into the centerfield bleachers leads off the inning, followed by a single, walk and Jerry Lumpe's first major league home run, and a home run by Norm Siebern.
+Ryne Duren strikes out six of the last nine batters to preserve Bob Turley's win.

 - 1962: